 The site navigation utilizes arrow, enter, escape, and space bar key commands.
 Left and right arrows move across top level links and expand / close menus in sub levels.
 Up and Down arrows will open main level menus and toggle through sub tier links.
 Enter and space open menus and escape closes them as well.
 Tab will move on to the next part of the site rather than go through menu items.

 Here's a glance at what you can expect to see popping up in the preserves

-With warmer weather right around the corner — along with all of those spring wildflowers in The Forest Preserve District of Will County's many preserves — now is a great time to start planning ahead for some trips into nature to see what it has to offer.
+With warmer weather creeping in — along with all of those spring wildflowers popping up in The Forest Preserve District of Will County's many preserves — now is a great time to see what it has to offer.

 Here's a sampling of what explorers can expect to see in the coming months.

 Spring beauties are one of the most abundant of our native woodland wildflowers.
 The low-growing plant has linear, grass-like leaves that are thick and rubbery in texture.

 The small, white or pink-white flowers have deep pink candy-cane stripes running the length of the five petals.
 Flowers turn toward the sunshine and remain open only in bright sunlight.
 Spring beauties may form dense stands, competing with grass in manicured areas where the plant once grew wild.

 Virginia bluebells grow in great profusion on the rich, moist, bottomland soils of Messenger Woods Nature Preserve.